Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Is The Devil’s Path Open in Winter?

-In cold months, the western flanks of the Devil’s Path mountains are especially treacherous.
+- In cold months, the western flanks of the Devil’s Path mountains are especially treacherous.
 When iced-up, the west side of Sugarloaf is known as “Suicide Mountain” and it should only be attempted by experienced winter mountaineers.
-(But even the western side of Indian Head is no joke.)
+(And even the western side of Indian Head is no joke.)

 Is There Anything Confusing About the Devil’s Path?